Newcomb Art Museum: History

 In 1996, the Newcomb Art Gallery became a reality when the Newcomb Art Department completed an expansion and renovation that included the addition of a 3600 sqft exhibition space dedicated to presenting contemporary and historic exhibits to the Tulane and New Orleans communities.
 The gallery became its own department within the School of Liberal Arts.

 Although the gallery's administrative offices were flooded with four feet of water by Hurricane Katrina in 2005, the art holdings were relatively undamaged.
 After Katrina, Tulane closed Newcomb College and diverted the school's endowment to other uses.
 In 2010, the gallery received a Community Arts Award from the Arts Council of New Orleans.

 In 2012, Tulane University implemented a new reporting structure for the gallery, moving it out of the School of Liberal Arts and putting it under the Office of the Provost.
 With the hiring of director Mónica Ramírez-Montagut, who began her tenure in July 2014 and left July 2020, the institution began an intensive year-long transformation.

 In July 2015, the Newcomb Art Gallery officially became the Newcomb Art Museum of Tulane University.
 The change was made to distinguish the art space from a commercial gallery and to indicate its status as a collections-holding institution.

+Miriam Taylor Fair served as the museum's interim director from July 2020 to August 2021 and oversaw the institution's closure and reopening during the COVID-19 pandemic.

 Maurita N. Poole was hired as director August 2021.